How to Create Product Attributes That Sell

 By working with category and variant-level attributes you will minimize the work you need to do with single products.
 The last thing you want to do is double your workload by bulk editing and then working on single products.

-6. Create compound attributes
+6. Create Compound Attributes

 Some attributes typically combine multiple data.